 Bottlenose Dolphins Cardigan Bay Wales

 Cardigan Bays is home to one of only two resident groups of Bottlenose Dolphins in the UK.
-Estimates to the number of Dolphins in the Bay vary but a figure of 127 is often quoted
+Estimates to the number of Dolphins in the Bay vary but it is more than 250

 The dolphin picture [right] is making a typical 'clicking' sound.